YottaDB/YDBDoc/ProgGuide/devcycle.rst

 You can run a program from the shell prompt using the following command:

 .. parsed-literal::
-   $ mumps -run ^filename
+   $ yottadb -run ^filename

-The mumps command searches the directories specified by the environment variable ydb_routines to locate the specified file name.
+The yottadb command searches the directories specified by the environment variable ydb_routines to locate the specified file name.

 Example:

 .. parsed-literal::
-   $ mumps -run ^payroll
+   $ yottadb -run ^payroll

 This executes a routine named payroll.